 - Ritualistic Hand Washing

-Blessed are you Lord, our G-d, King of the universe, Who hast sanctified us with His commandments, and commanded us concerning the washing of the hands.
+Blessed are You, Adonai Eloheinu, King of the universe, Who sanctifies us with Your commandments, and commanded us to wash our hands.

 Ritualistic Hand Washing:

 The source of the expression netilat yadayim (נטילת ידיים) is the ancient practice of giving water to others: “giving hands” versus “taking into the hands.”
 Meaning: (we) the *servants give the water to those who take the water.